Your Guide for Where To Find Traditional Amish Food

 While Amish Country is known for sweet baked goods, they also have sweet and sour vegetables.
 Traditionally, at the end of the summer, Amish families would collect all the leftover vegetables, and can them with salt, vinegar, sugar, and water.

-Our recommendation: Purchase a jar from our on-site gift shop or our online store.
+Our recommendation: Purchase a jar from our on-site gift shop.

 Chicken Corn Soup